ironhack-labs/lab-javascript-basic-algorithms/README.md

 #### Bonus 2:

-Create a new variable `phraseToCheck` and have it contain some string value.
-Write a code that will check if the value we assigned to this variable is a [Palindrome](https://en.wikipedia.org/wiki/Palindrome).
+Create a new variable, `phraseToCheck`, containing some string value.
+Write a code to check if the value assigned to this variable is a [Palindrome](https://en.wikipedia.org/wiki/Palindrome).
 Here are some examples of palindromes:

   - "A man, a plan, a canal, Panama!"
   - "Amor, Roma"